 They actually can go from $100 – $1000+, but like everything else we buy, you get what you pay for.
 So the less you pay, the more flimsy it’s going to be with only basic features, plus weak pedals and other cheap components.

 Comfort is important especially for elderly people or people who have a mild disability.
+Check out the following to see the best recumbent bike for seniors.
 Before you purchase, try it out at the store and get a feel of it and then you’ll have a much better idea of what suits you and whether or not you can even afford it.

 If buying online, make sure to get full measurements, especially for the chair and how high and low it goes, because if you’re tall, you can find your knees getting in the way when you pedal.
 Make sure you buy a model that fits you so don’t be afraid to stretch your budget a bit if you’re on the taller side.